Topanga Canyon Boulevard: Route description

+Route 27 is defined in section 327 of the California Streets and Highways Code, and that the highway is "from Route 1 near Topanga Beach to Route 118".

-SR 27 begins at SR 1 near the Pacific Ocean at Topanga County Beach, in an unincorporated area of Los Angeles County east of Malibu.
+SR 27 begins at SR 1 near the Pacific Ocean at Topanga State Beach, in an unincorporated area of Los Angeles County east of Malibu.
 It travels north as Topanga Canyon Boulevard, cutting through Topanga State Park.
 Upon exiting the park, SR 27 provides access to Fernwood, Topanga, Sylvia Park, and Glenview, all unincorporated.
 SR 27 continues winding into the San Fernando Valley, nearly entering Calabasas before entering the Los Angeles community of Woodland Hills.
 The route becomes a major city arterial through the valley, intersecting US 101 before entering Warner Center and Canoga Park.
 After traversing Chatsworth, SR 27 ends just past an interchange with the SR 118 freeway, thus providing access to the unincorporated area north of Chatsworth.

 A segment of Metro Local line 150 runs on Topanga Canyon Boulevard between Ventura Boulevard and Devonshire Street.
 The Topanga Canyon Beach Bus, operated by the Los Angeles County Department of Public Works, runs on the southern portion of SR 27.
 It has numerous stops between Warner Center to downtown Santa Monica, including stops in Topanga along SR 27.

 Except for a small portion in the mountains, SR 27 is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.
 SR 27 is eligible for the State Scenic Highway System.
 A portion of it through Topanga Canyon has been officially designated as a scenic highway by the California Department of Transportation.